L. Gardner and Sons

-L. Gardner and Sons Ltd was a British builder of diesel engines for stationary, marine, road and rail applications.
+L. Gardner and Sons Limited was a British builder of diesel engines for stationary, marine, road and rail applications.
 The company was founded in Hulme, Manchester, England in 1868.
 It started building engines around 1895.
 The firm ceased engine production in the mid-1990s.

 Origin

 About 1868 Lawrence Gardner set up as a sewing machine maker in Upper Duke Street, Stretford Road, Hulme, Manchester.
-He died in 1890, but the business was continued by his sons under the name L. Gardner & Sons Ltd.
+He died in 1890, but the business was continued by his sons under the name L. Gardner & Sons Limited.

 Gas and diesel engines

 From about 1895 the company was building gas engines and, in 1899 it moved into Barton Hall Engine Works, Patricroft, Manchester.

-In 1903 it became a limited company, L Gardner and Sons Ltd. Norris and Henty Ltd, of London, were appointed as sales agents.
+In 1903 it became a limited company, L Gardner and Sons Limited.
+Norris and Henty Limited of London, were appointed as sales agents.
 Diesel engine production began in around 1903.
-In 1912 a new sales subsidiary, Norris, Henty and Gardners Ltd, was formed.
+In 1912 a new sales subsidiary, Norris, Henty and Gardners Limited, was formed.

 During World War I (1914–1918) the company made munitions and parts for heavy guns and engines for tanks.

 Automotive engines

 During the 1920s there was rapid development in the design of diesel engines.
-In 1929 a Gardner "4L2" marine engine was fitted into a Lancia bus.
-This conversion was successful and prompted Gardner to introduce the "LW" series of diesel engines, designed especially for road vehicles but later modified and supplied as a marine engine with factory-fitted bilge pumps.
+In 1929 a Gardner 4L2 marine engine was fitted into a Lancia bus.
+This conversion was successful and prompted Gardner to introduce the LW series of diesel engines, designed especially for road vehicles but later modified and supplied as a marine engine with factory-fitted bilge pumps.
 The LW engine was a modular design, with separate cast iron cylinder blocks and cylinder heads comprising either 2 or 3 cylinders.
 A 5-cylinder engine would thus use a "2" and a "3", whereas a 6-cylinder engine could have either 3 "2"s or 2 "3"s.
 Boat engines had a cast iron crankcase, whereas (in the interest of lightness) road vehicles would have an aluminium alloy crankcase.
 Any boat engine with an alloy crankcase would be a marinised road engine.